 What is a custom Modular Building?

-Today, architects, engineers, and building product manufacturers are more familiar than ever with custom modular building.
-This has opened many doors for modular builders to use a wider variety of stylish and functional interior and exterior finish materials, doors, windows, lighting, and building automation technologies that make modular buildings smart and ecologically friendly.
+Today, architects, engineers, and building product manufacturers are more familiar than ever with customized modular building.
+This has opened many doors for modular builders to use a wider variety of stylish and functional interior and exterior finish materials, doors, windows, lighting, and building automation technologies that make Modular Buildings smart and sustainable.

-What types of foundations are used for modular building installation?
+What types of foundations are available for Modular Building installations?